yuishihara/machina/CONTRIBUTING.md

 ```

 # Test
-We use Tracis-CI for testing code in machina.
+We use Travis-CI for testing code in machina.
 Please check if the status of the tests is shown as passing.